OpenDNS (Redirect & IP Removal)

 OpenDNS IP addresses are often used to safely repair computer systems and allow access to the internet.
 OpenDNS may be on your system due to previously repairing DNS settings on your computer, from infections such as DNS changer malware (we supply OpenDNS IP addresses as a secondary suggestion for removing DNSChanger malware).

-If you suspect OpenDNS “infected” your system without your knowledge it may be due to third party adware.
+If you suspect OpenDNS “infected” your system without your knowledge it may be due to third party adware and spyware; not the actual company.

 1. Click the internet connectivity icon on the taskbar, and click “Open Network and Sharing Center” or navigate to Control Panel > Network and Sharing Center.